User research

 01

-Prominent Search
+Prominent search

 I placed the search bar in a prominent position on the page to enable instant data queries, prioritizing speed.